FHZergursh/SAAD-ADR/databaseADR.md

 SQLite

-* Good, because it would be more efficient than MySQL.
+* Good, because it would be easier to scale  upwards than MySQL.
 * Good, because it would expand my skillset by learning a new tool.
 * Bad, because I would have to learn a new database system, time that could be spent developing the project.